How to formulate a proper insight hypothesis and product value proposition

 Sleep tracker can be easily worn on your arm or leg before going to sleep.
 It measures your sleep quality and informs you in the morning how well you slept and how should you spend the coming day – should you do hard core training or have a more relaxed day.

-Comfortable to wear, the sleep tracker is made of soft materials that do not cause discomfort to you while sleeping.
+Comfortable to wear, the sleep tracker is made of soft materials that do not cause discomfort while sleeping.
 Equipped with a dark screen and muted sounds, the sleep tracker makes sure you sleep without disturbance.

 Available in the following designs: